LeadWoods0902/DandD_Nightmare_Plague/Trailblazer.md

 When you take the Attack action, you can make one additional attack as a bonus action.

 ##### Level 15: Unstoppable

-    Description: Your stamina and determination make you unstoppable.
+Your stamina and determination make you unstoppable.

-    Mechanics: You gain immunity to the exhausted condition, and your movement speed increases by an additional 10 feet (total of 20 feet increase).
+You gain immunity to the exhausted condition, and your movement speed increases by an additional 10 feet (total of 20 feet increase).

-Pack Predator
+#### Pack Predator
 Pack Predators excel in coordination and teamwork, enhancing the abilities of their allies and working efficiently in groups.

-Level 3: Coordinated Attack
+##### Level 3: Coordinated Attack

-    Description: You and your allies work seamlessly together.
+You and your allies work seamlessly together.

-    Mechanics: When you hit a creature with an attack, an ally within 5 feet of the creature can use their reaction to make a melee attack against the same creature.
+When you hit a creature with an attack, an ally within 5 feet of the creature can use their reaction to make a melee attack against the same creature.

-Level 7: Shared Tactics
+##### Level 7: Shared Tactics

-    Description: Your tactical acumen benefits your entire group.
+Your tactical acumen benefits your entire group.

-    Mechanics: Allies within 30 feet of you gain advantage on attack rolls against creatures you have attacked this turn.
+Allies within 30 feet of you gain advantage on attack rolls against creatures you have attacked this turn.

-Level 11: Protective Formation
+##### Level 11: Protective Formation

-    Description: You are adept at protecting your allies in combat.
+You are adept at protecting your allies in combat.

-    Mechanics: When an ally within 5 feet of you is attacked, you can use your reaction to impose disadvantage on the attack roll.
+When an ally within 5 feet of you is attacked, you can use your reaction to impose disadvantage on the attack roll.

-Level 15: Pack Leader
+##### Level 15: Pack Leader

-    Description: Your leadership inspires your allies to greater feats.
+Your leadership inspires your allies to greater feats.

-    Mechanics: Once per short rest, you can use a bonus action to grant all allies within 30 feet of you advantage on their next attack roll or saving throw.
+Once per short rest, you can use a bonus action to grant all allies within 30 feet of you advantage on their next attack roll or saving throw.
 This effect lasts for 1 minute.

-Trailblazer Core Abilities
+### Trailblazer Core Abilities

 Level 4: Ability Score Improvement